 In order to protect the grievance data securely, the portal relies on Amazon RDS PostgreSQL and Amazon S3 for storing file attachments.
 Each service provides elaborate security measures, including encryption at rest and encryption in transit.
 Additionally, ClearScale added an audit layer to track all changes to database entities in order to provide an audit trail of any given grievance.

 At RMI’s 2018 annual industry conference, stakeholders received a live demonstration of the Minerals Grievance Platform, slated for release in the summer of 2019.
-The project currently makes it possible to track and review grievances throughout their entire lifecycle from submission to resolution, empowering companies to ensure grievances are addresses in an efficient, collaborative, thorough, and transparent manner.
+The project currently makes it possible to track and review grievances throughout their entire lifecycle, from submission to resolution, empowering companies to ensure grievances are addressed in an efficient, collaborative, thorough, and transparent manner.

 With ClearScale’s assistance, organizations using the Minerals Grievance Platform can now address important issues with ease through any web browser.
 These organizations can also rely on industry-leading data security standards employed by AWS, entrusting confidential and critical information in a platform with multiple layers of authentication and security.
 By carefully controlling access to information sent through the portal, the Responsible Minerals Initiative can help ensure the safety of those submitting anonymous claims, ensuring that whistleblowers and other targets of potential retribution have a protected platform from which to shed light on supply chain risks, including, for example, egregious human rights abuses.